malekbenz/malekbenz/_posts/2016-12-02-Create-Host-Blog-for-free-with-Hexo-Github.md

 categories: ['Asp.Net', 'angularjs']
 ---

-You've always heard about Angularjs, but you don't know how or why to use it ?, so you are in the right place to learn that,  Angularjs is front-end web javascript framework, but how to use it? this is all what this blog is about.
+You've always heard about Angularjs, but you don't know how or why to use it ?, you’re in luck because you are in the right place to learn that.

+Angularjs is front-end web javascript framework, but how to use it? this is all what this blog is about.

 In this post I am going to guide on how create you first angularjs application using visual studio.